Code-Institute-Submissions/user_centric_stream_one_aoife_holidaysplease_travel_site/README.md

 ### Installation

 If you wish to clone this project, follow the below instructions.
-In developing this project I used Cloud9, the following instructions have been made with this in mind.
-If you are using a different editor you may need to look at its documentation for your terminal commands.
+In developing this project, I used Cloud9, the following instructions have been made with this in mind.
+If you are using a different editor, you may need to look at its documentation for your terminal commands.

 1. If you wish to use the Cloud 9 code editor click here https://c9.io
-2. Proceed to the folder which you want to store the cloned project and in your terminal & type: `$ git clone https://github.com/nikralave/user_centric_stream_one_aoife_holidaysplease_travel_site.git`
+2. Proceed to the folder which you want to store the cloned project, and, in your terminal & type: `$ git clone https://github.com/nikralave/user_centric_stream_one_aoife_holidaysplease_travel_site.git`
 3. When done cut ties with my github: `$ git remote rm origin`